ni/nimble/examples/nimble-typescript/README.md

-# Nimble Typescript Getting Started
+# Nimble TypeScript Getting Started

 This example project creates a simple counter application using Vanilla (no framework) Typescript and the Nimble Design System.